The 7 Lenses of Transformation (HTML)

 The design sets out how the different organisations and their component parts will be configured and integrated to deliver the vision.

-Having a coherent design is important because complex transformations need a view of how the whole picture fits together to deliver the vision - for example service design, technology architecture, people structures, processes and contracts - and how the transformation fits more broadly with other parts of the organisational context.
+Having a coherent design is important because complex transformations need a view of how the whole picture fits together to deliver the vision – for example service design, technology architecture, people structures, processes and contracts – and how the transformation fits more broadly with other elements of the organisational context.

 Why you need this

-If you don’t have a design in place, it can result in missed opportunities, disconnected work in different areas of your organisation, duplication and wasted effort through teams working to different goals.
-Operating model and agile approaches are useful tools and are complementary - the design approach must adapt to the context and operating environment.
+Operating model and agile approaches are useful tools and are complementary – the design approach must adapt to the context and operating environment.
 It is important to understand which elements need to be defined in advance and which must be iterated as the design progresses.

 How to do this